José Sócrates

 Sócrates grew up in the industrial city of Covilhã.
 He joined the centre-left Socialist Party in 1981 and was elected as a member of parliament in 1987.
-Sócrates entered the government in 1995, as secretary of state for environment in the first cabinet of António Guterres.
+Sócrates entered the government in 1995, as secretary of state for Environment in the first cabinet of António Guterres.
 Two years later, he became Minister of Youth and Sports (where he helped to organize Portugal's successful bid to host UEFA Euro 2004) and in 1999 became Minister for Environment.
-Sócrates prominence rose during the governments of António Guterres to the point that when the prime minister resigned in 2001, he considered to appoint Sócrates as his successor.
+Sócrates prominence rose during the governments of António Guterres to the point that when the prime minister resigned in 2001, he considered appointing Sócrates as his successor.

 In opposition, José Sócrates was elected leader of the Socialist Party in 2004 and led the party to its first absolute majority in the 2005 election.
 By then, Portugal was experiencing an economic crisis, marked by stagnation and a difficult state of public finances.
 Like the preceding centre-right government, Sócrates implemented a policy of fiscal austerity and structural reforms.
 Among the most important reforms were the 2007 Social Security reform and the 2009 labour law reform.
 His government also restructured the provision of public services, closing thousands of elementary schools and dozens of health care facilities and maternity wards in rural areas and small cities.
-Despite austerity, Sócrates's government intended to boost economic growth through government-sponsored investments, namely in transportation, technology and energy as well as in health and school infrastructure.
+Despite austerity, Sócrates' government intended to boost economic growth through government-sponsored investments, namely in transportation, technology and energy as well as in health and school infrastructure.
 The government launched several public–private partnerships to finance such projects.
 Internally, Sócrates was accused of having an authoritarian style and of trying to control media, while internationally he completed the negotiations of Lisbon Treaty and had close ties with leaders such as the prime minister of Spain José Luis Rodriguez Zapatero and the president of Venezuela Hugo Chavez.
 The first Sócrates government was initially able to reduce the budget deficit and controlling public debt, but economic growth lagged.